kzk/unicorn-worker-killer/README.md

 # Usage

-add these lines to your config.ru.
+Add these lines to your `config.ru`.
+It's highly recommended to randomize these numbers, to avoid killing all workers at once.

     # Unicorn self-process killer
     require 'unicorn/worker_killer'